Code-Institute-Submissions/Milestone-Project-37/README.md

 *With such an increasing focus on exams and academics in schools (starting as early as Nursery for many), children are missing out on those essential day to day skills to get them through life.
 E.g, following a set of instructions to make a piece of IKEA furnitiure or how to follow a recipe.
-We teach them to complete daily activities by UNDERSTANDING what needs to be done, PROBLEM SOLVING through a range of strategies and drawing upon experiences and THINKING skills.*
+We teach them to complete daily activities by UNDERSTANDING what needs to be done, PROBLEM SOLVING through a range of strategies and drawing upon experiences in order to develop higher order THINKING skills.*

 The company website is designed to give an insight into its aims, principles behind its approach and give some examples of daily lifeskills within each of the aforementioned areas in an accessible and inviting way.